googlefonts/oxidize/text/0000-compiler-requirements.md

   - The layering of fontmake → ufo2ft → fontTools makes changing the architecture hard.
 User-relevant options need to be made available and passed through all layers, e.g. GPOS compression recently
   - Compilation of e.g. Glyphs.app files requires converting them into UFOs because ufo2ft can only compile those, which runs into impedance mismatches and is highly fragile and error-prone.

+## How Do We Define the "Slow Compile"?

+The term "slow compilation" is associated with the absolute wall clock time encountered by a user during the source to object code compilation process.
+This issue is confounded across projects by the different time-intensive areas of compiler execution.
+For one project, "slow compilation" may be the result of a massive glyph set across a small number of build artifact formats, and in another it might be due to highly computation-intensive requirements across a compile with many font artifacts of different formats.
+A number of engineers have encountered fontmake compiles in excess of 10 minutes, and in some circumstances, well in excess of 60 minutes for a font family.
+This area requires further investigation to understand the distribution of expected compile times and factors that influence the wall clock time experienced by a user ([#25](https://github.com/googlefonts/oxidize/issues/25)).
+High-end outliers will be useful to investigate as test cases for additional diagnostics and optimization strategies ([#24](https://github.com/googlefonts/oxidize/issues/24)).

 ## What Do We Need?

 An at least 10x faster compiler using less memory.